 - Meta Description – This brief summary of your blog post should include commonly searched keywords and phrases surrounding the blog topic.
 Google search automatically cuts off the description after 160 characters, so keep your description to the point.

 - Hyperlinks and CTAs – Once someone has clicked to read your post, keep them clicking.
 You can navigate users on a blog post by including a reference and linking to older blog posts.
 In addition to links throughout the post, include a visual CTA for offers that will help capture leads or ask readers to join a subscription.

-- Categories – If you haven’t already done so, create categories for your blog.
-Tag each post to help organize blog posts in the archive.
-If a potential customer clicks tpo read a blog about “blogging,” chances are they’re interested in other posts you’ve written surrounding that topic.
+- Categories – If this doesn’t already exist, create categories for your company’s blog.
+Have your team tag each post to help organize blog posts in the archive.
+If a potential customer clicks to read a blog about “blogging,” chances are they’re interested in other posts surrounding that topic.

-- Visuals – Use images to complement your blog post.
-Depending on the length, sprinkle in additional Content Fundamentals Stat images and graphics that include stats or serve as an example.
+- Visuals – Including images if a great way to compliment blog copy.
+Depending on the length, be sure your team sprinkles in additional images and graphics that include stats or serve as an example.

 Website Landing Pages and Offers

-Guides, how-to’s, eBooks, worksheets, metrics and trend reports – the list of content offers goes on and on.
-But what do they all have in common if you’re following a strategic inbound marketing campaign?
-They’re all available as gated content through landing pages.
-Here are some content elements that will encourage landing-page visitors to take action and move down further down the sales funnel.
+Guides, how-to’s, eBooks, worksheets, infographics and trend reports – the list of content types goes on and on.
+But if you’re following a strategic inbound marketing campaign, there’s one thing they all have in common: they’re all available as gated content through landing pages.
+Here are some landing page elements that will encourage landing-page visitors to take action and move further down the sales funnel.